 - In the same vein, use the same water you would normally use for your coffee.
 Don’t just use tap water.

-- You can let the coffee infuse for up to 24 hours, but in most cases you don’t get much more “good stuff” after around 12 hours in my experience and definitely start experiencing diminishing returns.
+- You can let the coffee infuse for up to 24 hours, but in my experience you don’t get much more “good stuff” after around 12 hours and definitely start entering diminishing returns territory.

 - In general, expect around 80% of the starting liquid at the end.
 With 880g of water above, expect around 700g of coffee liquid.